 What Kind of Unsafe Conditions Can Lead to a Claim?

 That being said, here are some common conditions that owners often should know about and which are frequently at issue in premises liability cases:

 What to Do If You Have Been Hurt in a Premises Liability Accident

 First of all, if your accident happened on a commercial property, make sure that an incident report is generated.
-If you can, use your cell phone to take pictures of the scene of the accident, taking special care to highlight any hazards that you believe caused or contributed to your accident.
+If you can, use your cell phone to take pictures of the accident scene, taking special care to highlight any hazards that you believe caused or contributed to your accident.

-Injury Justice Law Firm LLP has the attorneys who specialize in personal injury cases and can make sure you're taken care of at a difficult time.
+Injury Justice Law Firm has attorneys specializing in personal injury cases and can ensure you're taken care of at a difficult time.
 Contact our law firm for a free consultation at 310-734-7974.
-Serving the greater Los Angeles area.
+We are serving the greater Los Angeles area.